 Months of entry

-This MA draws on the wide-ranging expertise of the Department of Hebrew and Jewish Studies, the only department of its kind in the UK, and offers modules in all areas, periods, and aspects of Jewish Studies.
+This MA draws on the wide-ranging expertise of UCL Hebrew and Jewish Studies, the only department of its kind in the UK, and offers modules in all areas, periods, and aspects of Jewish Studies.
 The programme prepares students for further research, personal engagement, and interdisciplinary study.

-The UCL Department of Hebrew and Jewish Studies is unique in the UK and Europe, with an outstanding international reputation for its research, teaching, and expertise.
+UCL Hebrew and Jewish Studies is unique in the UK and Europe, with an outstanding international reputation for its research, teaching, and expertise.
 We are warm, friendly, and highly ambitious.

 We offer a wide range of taught modules, with further options available in other departments at UCL and elsewhere in London.
 Our students are given individual attention and encouraged to pursue their own interests and research.